 By carefully considering these factors, retailers can set prices that are competitive and sustainable, while maximizing their revenue and profitability.
 This can help drive growth and support the long-term success of the business.

 We have found that in difficult economic times, 40% of retail executives believe that pricing is the part of their business that they control the most.
 InsightPricing gives businesses control of their pricing strategy by helping them set an optimal initial price right from the start.
-Make better data-driven decisions with price optimization tools and product experience management software.
+Make better data-driven decisions with price optimization tools.
 Even new-to-market products, traditionally the hardest to price due to the absence of historical data, can be more effectively priced with First Insight’s software.

 Understanding the price elasticity curve aids in forecasting an average selling price, even before the product is launched.
 InsightPricing identifies margin movers, those products which can support an opening price point higher than originally planned, maximizing gross margin revenue.